GobySoft/goby3/src/doc/markdown/doc300_util.md

 ## TCP and Serial port communications - linebasedcomms

-*Note:* linebasedcomms will be deprecated at some point in favor of the more full-featured subclasses of goby::middleware::io::IOThread (e.g. goby::middleware::io::SerialThreadLineBased).
+*Note:* linebasedcomms will be deprecated at some point in favor of the more full-featured [I/O in goby-middleware](doc240_middleware-io.md) (subclasses of goby::middleware::io::IOThread, e.g. goby::middleware::io::SerialThreadLineBased).
 Linebasedcomms will be included in Goby until all the existing modem drivers have been converted.

 Linebasedcomms provides a common interface (goby::util::LineBasedInterface) for line-based (defined as blocks of text offset by a common delimiter such as "\\r\\n" or "\\n") text communications over a TCP or serial connection.
 Linebasedcomms uses the boost::asio library to perform the actual communications.